adm244/obsilver/README.md

 ##ObSilver for Oblivion##

-**Current version: 0.3**
+**Current version: 0.4**

-### New: ###
+### Change Log: ###

+- Added: Groups of commands support (draft version, it's working but will be rewritten)
-- Added: Simple timeouts implemented for each command
+- (ver 0.3) Added: Simple timeouts implemented for each command
-- Added: Sound for message about a bat file activation
+- (ver 0.3) Added: Sound for a message about a command activation
-- Fixed: Suppresses messages during bat files (those at the top-left courner of the screen)
+- (ver 0.3) Fixed: Suppresses messages during command execution (those at the top-left courner of the screen)
 - (ver 0.2) **MAJOR**: Oblivion crash should be fixed now

 ### Description: ###